Switchback Travel (Jason Hummel)

 Straps

 Tasked with the simple job of keeping the poles wrapped around your hands, the straps on a ski pole are most often made with a pretty basic nylon webbing.
 As long as the strap is wide enough for your ski gloves—we recommend looking for one that is easily adjustable—any old webbing style strap is all you need.
-Some high-end models have padding, which may be relevant for downhill racers or those that wear thin gloves.
+Some high-end models have padding, which may be relevant for downhill racers or those who wear thin gloves.

 Powder and Standard Baskets